8 Silent Signs You Have Uterine Fibroids

 Difficulty with digestion

 If fibroids grow very large, Dr. Laughlin-Tommaso says women can develop bowel compression, which leads to trouble with bowel movements.
 Women who have fibroids can experience constipation or bloating as well.
-These are other common reasons you could be constipated.

 Possible infertility or increased risk of miscarriage

 Anemia, a deficiency of red blood cells can occur in women that have fibroids due to the amount of blood lost during their menstruation.
 “In a significant number of patients the amount of bleeding would be so much that it would cause anemia,” says Dr. Bulun.
-These are anemia symptoms you shouldn’t ignore.

 How to treat fibroids

-Dr. Laughlin-Tommaso says uterine fibroid treatment varies depending on symptoms.
+Dr. Laughlin-Tommaso says uterine fibroid treatment varies depending on fibroid symptoms.
 Those who are asymptomatic might not need treatment at all.
 If women exhibit symptoms, particularly anemia or hydronephrosis, patients might need to consider treatment.
 Doctors say it’s important to ask women about their plans to become pregnant in the future before deciding on which course of action to take.
 “If you do want to retain fertility then we want to think about removing the fibroids or shrinking the fibroids without affecting the whole uterus,” says Dr. Laughlin-Tommaso.
 Fibroids can be removed through a surgical procedure called a myomectomy, the standard treatment for women looking to become pregnant in the future.
 Doctors use MR-guided focused ultrasound, uterine artery embolization, which blocks blood supply to the fibroid so that it degenerates, or laparoscopic ablation of fibroids to shrink tumors, but not completely eliminate them.
 Medical treatments include taking progesterone and estrogen filled birth control pills continuously or utilizing progesterone alone in the form of pills or an IUD.
 If women have completed their childbearing with no plans to conceive in the future, a hysterectomy is an option.
 Here are myths about hysterectomy all women should know.